jpsca/properform/docs/docs/index.md

-“The main problem I used to have with [Django Forms] was the markup.
+“The main problem I used to have with it was the markup.
 I wanted Bootstrap fields.
 I wanted complex layouts like multiple columns.”
 -- Random Redditor